Web4application/roda-ai/README.md

 - **Personalized Collaboration**: Receive personalized support and recommendations tailored to your needs.
 - **Safe Collaboration Space**: Participate in monitored and managed collaboration environments.

+## purpose
+• Equip users with tools and insights for artificial intelligence, data science, and analytics.

+• Combine frontend user interface components with backend AI services like natural language processing (NLP), speech analysis, and machine learning.

+• Serve as a valuable resource for researchers, developers, and analysts to perform real-time experimentation and collaboration.

 ## Installation
 To set up the RODAAI platform locally, follow these steps: